What countries have open borders? Where the heck can I actually travel during COVID?

 Do I Need Insurance Travel Insurance to Travel During COIVD?

 I mean, yes, but maybe we should rephrase the question?
-You should always have travel insurance regardless!
-You DEFINITELY should have it amongst the throes of an earth-stopping viral epidemic.
+Personally, I always have travel insurance regardless!
+I would DEFINITELY get it amongst the throes of an earth-stopping viral epidemic.

 Specifically to get into countries, in many cases (but not all), yes: you will need travel insurance with COVID coverage.
 That, in of itself, is another dissertation’s worth of research.